rgcgithub/regenie/docs/docs/overview.md

 ### Survival analysis

-Starting with **regenie v4.0**, we have enabled the survival analysis, improving the power for analyzing common diseases where time-to-event data is available.
-REGENIE utilizes the Cox Proportional Harzard model for association testing.
+Starting with **regenie v4.0**, we have enabled survival analysis, improving the power for analyzing common diseases where time-to-event data is available by leveraging the Cox Proportional Harzard model.
 We assume that samples without an event are right-censored, i.e. the survival time is only known to be greater than a certain value.
-The user needs to encode this into the phenotypes.
+It is important to [encode this information correctly into the phenotypes](/options/#survival-analyses).

 #### Step 1: Whole genome model using cox ridge regression

-In step 1, Level 0 is the same as the section above.
-We use linear ridge regression with `time` as the response to reduce dimensionality.
+In step 1, Level 0 is run using [linear ridge regression](#ridge-regression-level-0) with the `time` variable taken as the response.
 In Level 1, instead of linear/logistic ridge regression, we use Cox Ridge regression[simon2011regularization] to combine the predictions $W$ from Level 0.

 $$
 \lambda_i(t) = \lambda_0(t) \exp(\mu_i + w_i^\intercal \alpha)
 $$
-where $\lambda(t)$ is the hazard function, $\mu$ captures the effects of non-genetic covariates.
+where $\lambda_i(t)$ is the hazard function for the $i$-th individual, $\lambda_0(t)$ is the baseline hazard function, $w_i$ is the set of ridge predictors from Level 0 for the $i$-th individual, $\mu_i$ captures the effects of non-genetic covariates.

 We fit the cox ridge regression for a range of shrinkage parameters and select the best value using K-fold cross validation scheme.

-With the estimated $\hat{\alpha}$, we construct Leave One Chromosome Out genetic prediction.
-These LOCO predictions capture population structure, relatedness and polygenic effects.
+With the estimated $\hat{\alpha}$, we construct LOCO predictions which capture population structure, relatedness and polygenicity.

 #### Step 2: Single variant and gene-based burden tests